 You can see that in the SQL Profiler; Five queries have been sent to the database.
 One query, for each visualization.
 Even if two visualizations are showing the same thing, they still send two separate queries to the database.

 Import Data loads data into memory.
 It is always faster to query data from memory (Import Data), rather than querying it from disk (DirectQuery).
 However, to answer the question that how much faster it is, we need to know more details about the implementation.
-Depends on the size of data, specification of the server that the database is running on it, the network connection speed, and factors such as is there any database optimization applied on the data source, the answer might be entirely different.
+Depending on the size of data, specification of the server that the database is running on it, the network connection speed, and factors such as is there any database optimization applied to the data source, the answer might be entirely different.

 The critical thing to understand is that this type of connection is the slowest type of connection, and whenever you decide to use it, you must immediately think about performance tuning for your database.

 Using DirectQuery without performance tuning the source database, is a big mistake that you should avoid.

 To understand the need for performance tuning, let’s go through an example.
 Assume that we have a large table in a SQL Server database, a table with 48 million rows in it.
 And we are querying the only Sum of Sales column from that table.

 Here is the performance I get when I have a normal index on my table with 48 Million records;